History of the Macedonian Film

 Before the Manaki brothers appeared, there had already been a number of travelling artists, whose programs included the sensational presentations of "moving pictures."

+The first projection took place as early as 1896, and by the beginning of the 20th century they grew frequent.
 An increasing number of projectors were owned and operated by such individuals as Milan Golubovski from Skopje and Konstantin Comu from Bitola.

 In this period, the cinema careers of the Manaki brothers did not gain many supporters and successors.
 It was not until the Ilinden Uprising and post-llinden events that Macedonia became an area of interest for foreign film-makers.
 Patte staged scenes of bloodshed in Macedonia, wishing to direct attention to the resistance of the Macedonian people.
 Much more valuable to the historian than these stage-managed massacres and atrocities are the authentic documentary films about the battles at Bregalnica and Skopje, made by the cameramen of Patti, Gaumont, and other Austro-Hungarian and German companies.
+In the interwar period, Macedonia occasionally spawned film enthusiasts, such as Arsenie Jovakov and Georgi Zankov, authors of the documentary Macedonia (1923), and vigorous professionals such as Riste Zerdeski — actor, cameraman, producer, and creator of the feature film The Two of Them in Zagreb.

 A greater degree of organisation in the programmes was introduced in the 1930s by the Skopje Public Health Institute.
 Their list included a considerable number of stories with didactic themes, as well as the feature film Malaria, filmed in 1932.
 In this period, the documentary director Blagoja Drnkov began his prolific film-making career, leaving behind a rich collection of works with high ethnological and historical value: notably, the Bombing of Bitola and The Gliders’ Meeting in Skopje, both from 1940.